 Whenever we worship together, be it in church or at school, we create a spiritual experience for the children and staff by lighting a candle.
 The peacefulness of the light helps us to think deeply about what matters most to us.

 The Church of England Society introduced a virtual candle during the pandemic and it continues to be available for those who need a quiet moment of reflection.
 By lighting a virtual candle, you can make a space to pray.

 You can light a candle online to pray for yourself, for a loved one or for a situation by clicking on the picture below .
 Whatever is going on, make space to pray in your life.

-We were very pleased with our last SIAMS (Statutory Inspection of Anglican and Methodist Schools) Report which took place in June 2015.
-The judgements made were:
+We were delighted with our SIAMS (Statutory Inspection of Anglican and Methodist Schools) Report dated 13th December 2022.

 The full report can be read below.